 Here are the ones that should be on your priority list.

-If you’re already using other software you don’t want to reinvent the wheel.
+If you're already using other software, you don't want to reinvent the wheel.
 Make sure the EMR you pick can be integrated into your hospital or practice management system.
 Working with two separate systems will only slow you down.
-You should also inquire about lab, radiology integrations, and device integrations.
-Does the vendor integrate with inhouse labs?
-Do they have bi-directional interfaces with all leading labs across the country?
-Can you integrate your camera, with your EMR?
+You should also inquire about labs, radiology integrations, and device integrations

-It counts in your favor if you don’t own any system yet.
-You can opt for an EMR with management capabilities so one system governs all your tasks from the start.
+It counts in your favor if you don't own any system yet.
+You can opt for an integrated EMR and Practice Management software, so one system governs all your tasks from the start.

 Of course, you want a smooth implementation process for your staff's benefit.
 Even though EMR service providers usually provide training, a user-friendly, intuitive interface is a sign of a quality product, designed with the user in mind.